Clinical Scientist Development Award

 The K08 award provides a flexible approach to training for clinicians (M.D., D.V.M., or other clinical degree) committed to an academic research career.

-Applicants with little or no research experience will require a more structured training program and, therefore, may want to incorporate the courses and requirements that will lead to a master’s degree into their K08 application.
+Applicants may want to incorporate the courses and requirements that will lead to a master’s degree into their K08 application.
 The research proposal from these individuals may incorporate an initial period of didactic coursework and training in laboratory techniques for the first 2 years, followed by a more laboratory-intensive research period of up to 3 years.

 Applicants with more research experience, such as those holding both M.D. and Ph.D. degrees, typically will have less need for didactic coursework and should propose a 5-year research project, as well as career development plans that will build upon past experience and position them for independent funding.